 “We have a Shopify store but do not use Shopify to track inventory.
 In terms of tracking inventory, we use ShipBob for everything — to be able to track each bottle of perfume, what we have left, and what we’ve shipped, while getting a lot more information on each order.”Ines Guien, Vice President of Operations at Dossier

 Expanding product portfolio

 When there’s more inventory to move, it gets harder and harder to move it all smoothly and quickly.
-As you grow your business and expand your product portfolio, managing your inventory flow becomes more complicated.
+As you grow your business and expand your product range, managing your portfolio and inventory flow, managing your inventory flow becomes more complicated.

 Additionally, you may also experience higher inventory turnover rates, which will require you to coordinate frequent replenishments.

 The right software can make a world of difference for your inventory flow by giving you real-time inventory visibility and letting you automate certain functions.
 Here are some of the software features that you can use to optimise your inventory flow.